kencx/source/content/posts/keybinds/index.md

 keyboard input that can be piped into `xdotool` when the user selects a given row in the table.

-I've been dogfooding `keyb` almost daily for more than a year now.
+I've been dogfooding `keyb` almost daily for more than a year now, so much that I rarely need to refer to it now, which was kind of the point I guess?
 There hasn't been major bugs or annoyances as far as I'm aware, but please feel free to open an issue if you do try it out!